somnambulist-tech/collection/README.md

 This Collection does not allow adding duplicate values in the Collection.
 They can be set on create, but calls to `add()` or `offsetSet()` will ignore the value.

+As of 2.2.0 an interface has been added `ExportableInterface` allowing `toArray` to cascade transform sub-objects contained within a Collection.

 ### Available Methods

 #### Factory Methods